 Meet the Artist: Sunday, February 28, 2021 | Registration is required.
 Learn more.

 Virtual Artist Talk: Thursday, March 4, 2021 | Registration is required.
 Learn more.

 ABOUT THE ARTIST

 A few of his major commissions are with the 7th District Federal Reserve Bank, Chicago; Christel De Haan Collection, Zionsville, IN; Jensen Metal, Inc. in Racine, WI, and a wall-size drawing installed into the Kirkland and Ellis collection in San Francisco.
-He has also been published in New American Paintings; featured artist/educator in issue 8 of Line Work; been the subject of both radio and television features on NPR, Chicago and WVPBS and honored to have been selected and published in Art and Soul, that highlighting fifty of the most noted West Virginians in the Arts.
+With a long list of critical reviews and features about his work, he has also been published in New American Paintings; featured artist/educator in issue 8 of Line Work; been the subject of both radio and television features on NPR, Chicago and WVPBS and honored to have been selected and published in Art and Soul, that highlighting fifty of the most noted West Virginians in the Arts.

 He is an adjunct faculty member of Columbia College, Chicago since 2005 and has a BA in Art from Marshall University, 1975 and an MFA in Drawing and Painting from The University of Georgia, 1979.